What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 Congratulations!
 You're in the process of buying a new home.
 That's an exciting time – especially if it's your first home.

 Buying a new home comes with mountains of paperwork, from appraisals and inspections to mortgages and loans.
-Since buying a new home is such a lengthy process, you no doubt have a checklist of everything that needs to be completed.
+Since buying a new home is such a lengthy process, you may have a checklist for it.

 Purchasing a homeowners insurance policy should be high on that list.